 5) Sovereignty

-A hybrid cloud database gives you high data sovereignty, allowing you to configure the database in line with your preferences to store data safely in any location.
+A hybrid cloud database gives you high data sovereignty, allowing you to configure the database according to your preferences to store data safely in any location.
 It also facilitates multi-data center locations and data residency, enabling data storage in compliance with requirements.

 6) Infrastructure Flexibility